-On March 17th, France’s second largest church, St Sulpice – which was where the film Da Vinci code was filmed, also saw a tragic fire.
+On March 17th, France’s second largest church, St. Sulpice – which was where The Da Vinci Code was filmed, also had a tragic fire.
 Police later stated that it was not an accident.

-In one incident, a cross of human excrement was smeared on the wall of the Notre Dame des Enfants in Nimes, the altar at Saint-Alain Cathedral in Lavaur was set on fire, while statues and crosses were smashed : the perpetrators, in their teens – were later apprehended.
+In one incident, a cross of human excrement was smeared on the wall of the Notre Dame des Enfants in Nimes and the altar at Saint-Alain Cathedral in Lavaur was set on fire, while statues and crosses were smashed,

 France is officially secular.
-While most French are nominally Catholic, less than 10% attend weekly mass according to a recent survey – part of a recent shift which characterizes most the western world.
+While most French are nominally Catholic, less than 10% attend weekly mass according to a recent survey – part of a cultural shift which characterizes most the western world.

 In 2016, news showed images of riot police dragging elderly priests out for protesting the demolition.

-Embroiled in scandals over sexual abuse allegations and decline in membership and attendance, the Catholic Church in France and the rest of the world is going through a tumultuous period in its history.
+Embroiled in scandals over sexual abuse allegations, decline in membership and attendance, the Catholic Church in France and the rest of the world is going through a tumultuous period in its history.